chrisammon3000/los-angeles-permits/README.md

 The project in its current version contains import, cleaning and EDA of features in the Los Angeles Building Permits dataset

 ## Needs of this project
-- data exploration/descriptive statistics
-- data processing/cleaning
 - statistical modeling
-- writeup/reporting
-- create modules for geocoding
+- develop geocoding modules
+- writeup & reporting

 ## Getting Started